niksy/kist-dochopper/README.md

 ### Delegated events

 If you have delegated events on some elements which will at some point be switched to another place, those events won’t work as intended since now those elements are in the new place.

+### Combination of `min-` and `max-` media queries

+If you use combination of `min-` and `max-` media queries (e.g. `screen and (min-width:100px) and (max-width:299px)`), those media queries won’t be shown in inital list of media queries which where activated if the current viewport is larger than that media query condition.
+This is normal media query listener behavior.

 ## Browser support